Home > Blog > Learn to Meditate > Correct Meditation Postures - A Comprehensive Guide

 Leaning Against Wall Meditation Posture

-1. 3.
-Kneeling down - Meditation positions do not have to be as complicated as they sound..
+3. Kneeling down - Meditation postures do not have to be as complicated as they sound..
 Kneeling down is one such meditation posture.
 All you have to do is, bend your knees on the floor.
 You can take support between your knees and sit with your back straight.
 You can bring a pillow or a blanket.
-This takes off the pressure from your knees or ankles, and transfers it to your buttocks, making the pose easier to hold.
+This takes off the pressure from your knees or ankles, and transfers it to your buttocks, making the meditation pose easier to hold.

 Kneeling Down Meditation Posture